 At this event we will investigate what steps an organisation can do to create a more family friendly working environment for carers.

-COVID-19 underlined the benefits of flexible working and brought hope to many people with disability that workplaces could be more accessible for them.
-But are Australian businesses learning these lessons and doing more to build accessible and inclusive workplaces for people with disability?
+Are Australian businesses learning the lessons from COVID-19 and doing more to build accessible and inclusive workplaces for people with disability?

-At DCA’s next Diversity Leadership Program event, we will look at the inclusion experiences of people with disability, and what more can be done to build more inclusive workplaces as well as attract, retain and progress employees with disability.
+Following the International Day of People with Disability, this event will look at the inclusion experiences of people with disability, and what more can be done to build inclusive workplaces as well as attract, retain and progress employees with disability.

 Join DCA CEO Lisa Annese for a candid chat and reflect on D&I in Australia today and in the coming year.